judicator/KerbalismSystemHeat/README.md

 Experimental Kerbalism support for SystemHeat.

 **Important notice:**
 if you are going to test mod in started save with some progress made, remember to backup your save files first.
-Remember: this is still experimental.
+Do not forget: this is still experimental.

 ## What does this mod do?